Zuehlke/aws-cloudformation-tutorial/readme.md

 1. [Infrastructure with AWS CodePipeline for continuous- integration and delivery](documentation/codepipeline_stack/cdoepipeline.md)
 1. [Infrastructure with Jenkins for continuous- integration and delivery](documentation/jenkins_stack/jenkins.md)
 <br/><br/>

+## TODO
+- [x] Setup basic cloud environment
+- [x] Setup CodePipeline
+- [x] How to CodePipeline
+- [x] Setup jenkins
+- [ ] How to Jenkins
+- [x] Minimalize/optimize application
+- [x] Output the name of the AutoScalingGroup
+- [x] Explain GithubToken and how to obtain it
+- [ ] Tighten SecurityGroups rules
+- [ ] On destroy stack: S3 bucket needs to be cleaned up automatically for the codepipeline template
+- [ ] Avoid 1-line YAML-files within the templates
+- [ ] Console commands for CloudFormation are way to big.
+Separate parts to JSON file.